onqtam/headjack/docs/how/topics.md

 “The generator function” book title
 The generator
 Constructor theory
+“The riddle of existence”
+“Game of life 2.0” book title
+The greatest justification ever told

 “Greater than 1”
 Peter thiel gave u from 0 to 1, this is the apex meme with an R-naught greater than 1, although what about herd immunity... maybe just >1 is not enough